Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Introduction

-We show the effectiveness of our framework on multiple benchmarks, conducting experiments in different floorplan reconstruction settings---considering both rasterized RGB images and 2D density maps as input.
+We show the effectiveness of our framework on multiple benchmarks, conducting experiments in different floorplan reconstruction settings that consider both rasterized RGB images and 2D density maps as input.
 Our approach consistently surpasses existing methods over a wide range of geometric and semantic metrics.
 Notably, our results show that more complicated floorplans---containing higher quantities of corners and rooms---yield larger performance gaps.
 We also show strong generalization capabilities over challenging real-world Internet datasets, demonstrated both qualitatively and quantitatively.
-Code and models will be available.